lilbud/Bootleg-Covers-old/README.md

 # Bootleg-Covers

-This repo will be the home of every cover I have made for a concert tape.
+This repo will be the home of every piece of cover art I have made for a concert tape.
 Artists listed below:

 Bruce Springsteen<br/>
 Queen<br/>